Teaching

 Learning

-Small groups, individualized attention, student presentations, and silly puns are common place in my classes.
+Small groups projects, individualized attention, student presentations, and community building activities are common place in my classes.

 Read over my teaching philosophy for details.